-If you’re using peptides for anti-aging, then you can start as soon as you notice signs of aging.
-This is normally at some point during our third decade.
-There is no point in using peptides as a preventative, this is what sunscreen is for.
+If you’re using peptides for anti-ageing, you can start as soon as you notice signs of ageing.
+This is generally at some point during our third decade.
+There is no point in using peptides as a preventative.
+This is what sunscreen is for.

 Can there be any negative effects to using peptides

-Peptides are very easy going on the skin.
-They generally don’t cause any irritation, unlike retinoids and you can’t use them too often, unlike acids.
+Peptides are very easygoing on the skin.
+Unlike retinoids, they generally don’t cause any irritation, and you can’t use them too often, unlike acids.
 As with any skincare, it’s possible to have a reaction to peptides, although this is unlikely.

 Are there different types of peptides?